hidao80/hidao80/README.md

 ## Profile

-I'm an IT engineer who's super into setting up dev environments and building web tools in my spare time.
+I'm an IT engineer who's passionate about setting up dev environments and building web tools in my spare time.

 I'm also the supreme leader of the Okayama Iced Coffee Club – because let's be real, iced coffee is the ultimate drink! ☕️